 Sleeping can ruin your looks

 Although every princess needs her beauty sleep, sleeping could be causing your skin to age unnecessarily.
-The problem with sleeping is not the process itself (or those scary dreams where you kiss that hideous colleague of yours).
-The problem lies with your pillowcase.
+The problem with sleeping is not the process itself but it lies with your pillowcase.
 Surprisingly your pillowcase can draw moisture away from you and this can age skin.
 It can also leave unattractive lines over your face.

 To combat your pillowcase problem dermatologists recommend you invest in a silk pillow cover.
 Silk contains amino acids, similar to those found in our moisturisers, so when we rest our heads for the night our skin is not losing any essential moisture.
 Problem solved.